 Core - Social and Behavioral Science (CSBS)

 The College of Arts, Humanities, and Social Sciences offers a series of foundation courses in social science theory, statistics, computer-aided statistics, quantitative research methods, and qualitative research methods.
-These classes may be required or listed as options in the social and behavioral science majors.
+These courses may be required or listed as options in the social and behavioral science majors.
 Check the foundation course requirements in the specific major.

 CSBS 196.
 EXPERIMENTAL COURSE.
 1-5 Credits.